William B. Taylor Jr.: Post-impeachment commentary

-In an interview with CBS's 60 Minutes, Taylor said that no officials at the State Department believed Trump's theory that Ukraine had interfered in the 2016 elections to damage Trump.
+In an interview with CBS's 60 Minutes, Taylor said that no officials at the State Department believed Trump's theory that Ukraine had interfered in the 2016 election to damage Trump.
 Yet Giuliani continued to try to gather damaging info on Trump's Democratic opponents.
 Taylor noted: "Ukraine's security is important to our security and the reason I believe that is that Ukraine is on the front line," noting also that Russia is waging "a hybrid war against Ukraine, but it's not just about Ukraine, they are fighting a hybrid war against Europe and against the United States."

 Taylor insists that the US has a vested interest in the conflict, which stretches far past the eastern Ukraine battle zone.
 "Hybrid war is more than tanks and soldiers," Taylor noted.
 "Hybrid war is information war, it's cyber war, it's economic war, it's attacks on elections and as we know they have attacked our elections."

 Personal life

 Taylor is married to Deborah Furlan Taylor, a religion scholar.
-They have two children.
+They have two children and four grandchildren.